Fyodor Tolbukhin

 Fyodor Ivanovich Tolbukhin (Фёдор Ива́нович Толбу́хин; 16 June 1894 - 17 October 1949) was a Soviet military commander and Marshal of the Soviet Union.
 He is regarded as one of the finest Soviet generals of World War II.

 Born into a peasant family in Yaroslavl, Tolbukhin volunteered for the Imperial Russian Army during the First World War and served with distinction.
 He joined the Red Army in 1918 and fought in the Russian Civil War.
 After graduating from the Frunze Military Academy, he held a succession of commands, rising to the post of chief of staff of the Transcaucasian Military District by 1938.
 Tolbukhin rose further through the ranks following the German invasion of the Soviet Union, and was involved in the Battle of Stalingrad.
 As commander of the 4th Ukrainian Front, he assisted Rodion Malinovsky in the Lower Dnieper and Dnieper–Carpathian offensives.
 He then contributed to the Soviet drive into the Balkans and forced Romania's defection to the Allies, for which he was named a Marshal of the Soviet Union.
 Afterwards, Tolbukhin took part in the occupation of Bulgaria and liberated much of Yugoslavia after the Belgrade offensive.
 He commanded the Vienna offensive in May 1945 and helped set up the new Austrian government under Karl Renner.

 After the war, Tolbukhin received command of the Southern Group of Forces in the Balkans before returning to the Transcaucasus.
 He held the post until his death in October 1949 from diabetes.

 Early life and military career

-Tolbukhin was born into a peasant family in the province of Yaroslavl, north-east of Moscow.
-He volunteered for the Imperial Army in 1914 at the outbreak of World War I. He was steadily promoted, advancing from private to captain by 1916.
-He was also decorated for bravery multiple times.

-In August 1918 Tolbukhin joined the Red Army, where he served as the chief of staff of the 56th infantry division.
+Tolbukhin was born into a peasant family in the province of Androniki, near Moscow.
+After the death of his father in 1907 his family moved to St. Petersburg.

+He volunteered for the Imperial Army in 1914 at the outbreak of World War I. The following year he completed an officer training program and became the commander of an infantry regiment.
+He was seriously wounded during 1917, and was demobilized as a result of his injuries in 1918.
+During the autumn of 1918, Tolbukhin joined the Red Army, where he served as a military commissar in Yaroslavl Oblast.

 After the Russian Civil War ended (1921), Tolbukhin was given a number of staff positions.
 He also attended the Frunze Military Academy for advanced staff training, graduating in 1931.
 In 1937, after a series of staff positions, Tolbukhin was given command of a division.
 In 1938, he was made chief of staff of the Transcaucasus Military District.